 If your team is using Agile project management techniques, you could instead opt for tracking iterations.
-This way, define the iteration length in the project charter and the team will then work on delivering additional value during each cycle.
+This way, define the iteration length in the project charter, and the team will then work on delivering additional value during each cycle.

 The last part of the project charter should be dedicated to the resources required for the project.
-This will help you set the project budget and examine the possible return of investment.
+This will help you set the project budget and examine the possible return on investment.
 There are three aspects to focus on – project manager authority, stakeholders, and budget.

 It is the project sponsor that is responsible for assigning and confirming the project manager.
 However, as the project gets going the decision-making responsibility lies on the project manager’s shoulders.
-Thus, the project charter should clearly list out which decisions can the manager make autonomously and which should be discussed with the other stakeholders.
+Thus, the project charter should clearly list which decisions the manager can make autonomously and which should be discussed with the other stakeholders.
 Defining the project manager’s authority helps avoid issues and disagreements later on in the process.

 Next up, you should identify all the project stakeholders.
 Think about both internal and external stakeholders as well as the team that will be working on the project.
 Furthermore, define how all of these people will communicate during the project.
 You should answer questions like: ‘Who is the project team reporting to?’ and ‘How are the stakeholders being informed of the changes?’
 All of this will ease communication in the future.

 Now that you are familiar with the project charter meaning and components, writing one should be fairly simple.
-No matter if you are the project manager or the project sponsor you should:
+No matter if you are the project manager or the project sponsor, you should:

 1 – Get familiar with the project and gather all the required information.

-2 – Write the project charter including the 5 main sections.
+2 – Write the project charter, including the 5 main sections.

 3 – Get project sponsor approval on the final draft.